Coworking forecasts 2021: the "Next Normal" perspectives

 For people who work in coworking spaces, it depends on the purpose of that trip.
 Two-thirds of respondents expect a increase in the number of digital nomads compared to before the pandemic.

-Because?
-Probably because such trips allow for experiences that people cannot reproduce online.
+Why?
+Probably because such trips allow for experiences that people can’t replicate online.
 And the demand for them would increase after this long absence of travel.

-On the other hand, business travel will occur less frequently than pre-Covid.
+On the other hand, business trips will occur less frequently than pre-Covid.
 Many of these will be replaced by online meetings.

 What images of 2020 have become iconic?
 One above all Anna Wintour from Vogue magazine sitting in front of her laptop at home in sweatpants!

-If at the beginning smartworking was necessarily coincided with working from home, with the progressive loosening of prohibitions and restrictions the most authentic meaning was discovered: work remotely yes, but not necessarily within the home.
+If at the beginning smart working necessarily coincided with working from home, with the progressive easing of bans and restrictions its truest meaning has been discovered: work remotely yes, but not necessarily within the home.

-In detail, the 30% of the participants the survey indicated the first negative aspect solitude in which you are forced to work from home and the lack of relationships with colleagues and customers.
+In detail, the 30% of the participants the survey indicated the first negative aspect solitude where you are forced to work from home and the lack of relationships with colleagues and customers.

-It follows, with the 28% of preferences, the forced sharing of the spaces of the house.
-Children who follow distance learning, companions and companions in turn in smartworking, the presence of pets: "Living together in the same room and sharing computers and internet connections are a cause of stress for those who work from home" he says Nibol based on the survey.
+It follows, with the 28% of preferences, the forced sharing of home spaces.
+Children who follow distance learning, partners who are also smart working, the presence of pets: "Living together in the same room and sharing a computer and internet connection are a source of stress for those who work from home" says Nibol based on the survey.

-Again, «for the 20% of the interviewees, working from home means completely losing the work-life balance: working in the same place where you cook, relax on the sofa causes a continuous invasion of the professional sphere in the private one and vice versa.
-At the risk of spending the day in pajamas ».
+Again, «for the 20% of the interviewees, working from home means completely losing the work-life balance: working in the same place where you cook, you relax on the sofa causes a continuous invasion of the professional sphere into the private one and vice versa.
+With the risk of spending the day in pajamas».

 How will work change in 2021?
-What role will the offices play?
+What role will offices have?
 How will we manage the organization and the relationship with employees?
 How will the work experience change?
-What will remain online and what will return to take place strongly live?
+What will remain online and what will instead forcefully return to being done in person?

-These are the questions that echoed in many meetings at the end of the year, between doubts about the pandemic and post Covid and the need to have some certainty.
-But the certainty is one: the work as we lived it up to the beginning of 2020 is neither there nor will be anymore, what we have experienced, forcibly, during the year will inspire us to create that or those new ways of working that will mark the future.
+These are the questions that have echoed in many end-of-year meetings, between doubts about the pandemic and post-Covid and the need to have some certainty.
+But there is one certainty: work as we experienced it until the beginning of 2020 does not exist and will no longer exist, what we have experienced, forcibly, over the course of the year will be an inspiration to create that or those new ways of working that will mark the future.

 Smartworking or nearworking?

 However, coworking spaces expect people to work “close to home” more often in the future.
-This trend is even stronger in what until recently were called dormitory districts and in the towns adjacent to the large cities where most commuters live.
+This trend is even stronger in what until recently were called bedroom neighborhoods and in the towns bordering large cities where many commuters live.

-Before the pandemic, most of the new members of coworking spaces worked from home.
+Before the pandemic, most new coworking space members worked from home.
 Why should it be any different once the pandemic is over?
-The demand for a sociable but productive work atmosphere is likely to be higher than ever after months of isolation and unwanted distractions.
+The demand for a sociable yet productive work environment is likely to be higher than ever after months of isolation and unwanted distractions.

-Sociality, flexibility of schedules and environments, technology but also safety and hygiene: these are the needs that emerge most strongly for the 2021 office.
+Sociality, flexibility of hours and environments, technology but also safety and hygiene: these are the needs that emerge most strongly for the office of 2021.
 In fact, the main characteristics of the ideal office are that it is technological, but also attentive to well-being and comfortable, functional and with hybrid spaces.
-Welcoming, open, shared and connected with the outside, flexible and safe.
+Welcoming, open, shared and connected to the outside, flexible and safe.

 Socialization

-The people who worked remotely during the first lockdown (March-May 2020) and in the following months developed a strong need for sociality: it was in fact the lack of networking and relationships between colleagues that weighed more on those who worked for home.
-The desire to have flexible offices emerges in the sense of adaptable according to the situation and the task to be performed at a given time of day.
-With regard to services, the most requested ones concern the lunch break, such as delivery services or refrigerated lockers and then parking.
+People who worked remotely during the first lockdown (March-May 2020) and in the following months developed a strong need for sociality: in fact, it was the lack of networking and relationships between colleagues that weighed most on those who worked from home.
+The desire to have flexible offices emerges in the sense of adaptable based on the situation and the task to be carried out at a given time of day.
+Regarding services, the most requested ones concern the lunch break, such as delivery services or refrigerated lockers and then parking.

 Giorgio Cappelli